 Minomic International Ltd is an Australian immuno-oncology company specializing in therapeutics and diagnostics for prostate cancer.
 Minomic has developed the in vitro diagnostic test called MiCheck® test for the early detection of prostate cancer.
 Minomic is preparing to globally launch MiCheck® test, which has been shown to be more than twice as specific as the existing gold standard Prostate Specific Antigen (PSA) screening technology.
 This means that MiCheck® delivers only 1.5 false positives from every ten samples, compared to 6 false positive results in every 10 samples using the standard PSA test.
 The MiCheck® technology uses Glypican-1, a newly identified biomarker and other biomarkers never previously used in prostate cancer diagnosis.

-Minomic is interested in partnerships or collaborations with larger pharmaceutical/diagnostic global partners able to produce, register and distribute the MiCheck® test and collaborate through registration and commercialisation of future diagnostic imaging and therapeutic applications of the MIL-38 antibody for prostate cancer.
+Minomic is interested in partnerships or collaborations with larger pharmaceutical/diagnostic global partners able to produce, register and distribute the MiCheck® test and collaborate through registration and commercialization of future diagnostic imaging and therapeutic applications of the MIL-38 antibody for prostate cancer.

 Dr. Brad Walsh